rithwikjc/rithwikjc/README.md

 ## Hi there 👋

+Welcome to my Github.
+I am currently a graduate student working in the Collective Cognition Lab at the University of Rochester.

 <!--
 **rithwikjc/rithwikjc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.